 Professor of Special Education/Learning Disabilities

-Dr. Connor has worked in the field of education for twenty-five years as a classroom teacher, tutor, teacher coach, regional professional development specialist, adjunct instructor, and full time professor.
+Dr. Connor has worked in the field of education for twenty-seven years as a classroom teacher, tutor, teacher coach, regional professional development specialist, adjunct instructor, and full time professor.
 In his school teaching career, Dr. Connor taught all content areas to students with learning disabilities in resource room, self-contained, and inclusive classes.
 He worked for the New York State Special Education Training and Resource Center (SETRC) network, based in Manhattan, and was responsible for district-wide professional development in all areas of special and inclusive education.

 Professor Connor received a B.A. with Honors in Literature and Film from the University of East Anglia in England; a M.S. in Special Education (Learning Disabilities) at Hunter College; a M.A. in Creative Writing and Literature from City College, New York; and an Ed.D. in Curriculum and Teaching (Learning Disabilities) from Teachers College, Columbia University.

 In the Learning Disabilities program, Dr. Connor variously teaches: Inclusive Education; Methods of Reading; Methods of Writing, Mathematics, & Organization; and Practicum.
 He is also a faculty member at large of the Urban Education doctoral program at CUNY’s Graduate Center.